13 Healthy Breakfast Mistakes You Might Make This Morning

 Soy, almond, and coconut milk can be healthy alternatives to dairy milk—if you buy versions without added sugar.
 But ask your barista if it’s an unsweetened version, or you could be sipping more sugar than you realize.
 “Sweetened soy milk has sugar in it, and no one is counting that,” Shapiro says.
 “Don’t drink your calories.”

 You don’t eat enough proteins and healthy fats

 Protein gives you energy, while healthy fats keep you full and squash cravings, Moss says.
 “The old adage ‘a calorie is a calorie’ is false.
 It’s what is makes up those calories that’s most important,” she says.
 “The best, most filling and satisfying breakfasts (not to mention great for weight loss) contain healthy fats and proteins.”
 Shapiro recommends eggs, cottage cheese, nut butter, and yogurt to give your breakfast a protein boost.
-Here are signs that you’re not eating enough protein and signs you need more healthy fats in your diet.
+(Here are signs you need more healthy fats in your diet.)

 You drink coffee first

 Coffee on an empty stomach can be too acidic for your body, and pairing it with your morning meal could set you up for overeating throughout the day, Moss says.
 “It can send the signal that we’re ‘full’ and don’t need to eat for another couple of hours,” she says.
 “This can mess with hunger levels, energy levels, focus, and concentration later on in the day.”
 Reach for your first cup after you’ve eaten.